 As a translator, Krupa works with English, Gujarati, and French with varying degrees of fluency.
 Her undergraduate education at Sri Aurobindo International Centre of Education (SAICE), Pondicherry, was in the French medium.
 She has also worked as a language specialist with the Kindle e-periodicals team at Amazon assisting several French periodicals such as Le Monde, Le Parisien and Le Figaro transition to the Kindle platform.
 She has briefly worked with Zubaan Books for a translation project from Gujarati into English, on the subject of women’s reproductive health in rural areas.
-Apart from these, Krupa’s journalistic writings and features have appeared in various magazines on topics such as art & culture, music, film, society and human interest stories.
-Her poems and other creative writings have been published on platforms such as MuseIndia, Cyclamens & Swords, and Dialogue.
+Apart from these, her journalistic writings and features have appeared in various magazines on topics such as art & culture, music, film, society and human interest stories.
+Her poems, other creative writings and translations have been published on platforms such as MuseIndia, Cyclamens & Swords, and Dialogue.
 Her translations have been published in Sahitya Akademi’s journal Indian Literature.

 About the blog